 Full guidance for submitting a flight plan is available in CAP 694, The UK Flight Planning Guide.

 Activating your Flight Plan

 If you are departing from a non-ATC aerodrome you will need to ask for your flight plan to be activated.
 An A/G or AFISO aerodrome may already have the facility to do this, but they may not.
-If they don't this can be done via telephone on 01489 612 792, or after you are airborne, contact your nearest LARS or FIS unit, or nearest aerodrome with ATC.
+If they don't, this can be done via you nearest LARS unit, FIS unit, or nearest aerodrome with ATC after you are airborne.